 The MTC Green Building Case Studiesis one such research project.
 In 2005, the Tufts Climate Initiative collaborated with several graduate students from the Urban and Environmental Policy & Planning Department in researching four noted green buildings in the greater Boston area.
 With a grant from the Massachusetts Technology Collaborative, the students did an in-depth analysis of the green features used in the buildings and the design processes that helped guide the implementation of energy-efficiency and other sustainability features.

 The Tufts Eco-Reps are a group of paid residential students who help to raise awareness about ecological issues, encourage environmentally responsible behavior in their hall-mates and peers, and plan related events and activities.

-TSC is the beginning of a new chapter of student-led environmentalism at Tufts University.
-It will encourage action and progress while maintaining a steady presence on campus by being split into semi-autonomous branches, each in charge of a different aspect of campus sustainability.
+TSC is the forefront of student-led environmentalism at Tufts University.
+It encourages action and progress while maintaining a steady presence on campus by being split into semi-autonomous branches, each in charge of a different aspect of campus sustainability.
 These branches are: